-The industry has experienced laudable growth since the last three years.
+since the last three years.
 Tourist arrivals have increased from 1.15 million and almost reached 1.4 million by 2018.
-This success has been the fruition of concerted efforts on the part of one and all.
+This success has .
+Boost tourist arrivals for the low season been the fruition of concerted efforts on the part of one and all.

-Since I resume office in June 2018, I have set as objectives to cruise at a sustainable annual growth rate of 3-5% for the coming three years, a reasonable target in the context of a widened tourism base knowing that 2019 will be a very challenging year for the Mauritian tourism industry.
+Since I resume office in June 2018, I have set as objectives to cruise at a sustainable annual .
+Organise World Class Events both locally growth rate of 3-5% for the coming three years, a reasonable target in the context of a widened tourism base knowing that 2019 will be a very challenging year for the Mauritian tourism industry.
 I understood that the MTPA will need to face market realities and supply-side issues not necessarily in the ambit of our control: drop in airlift from key markets which will impact negatively on China and India, rising fuel prices, the uncertainty related to BREXIT, depreciation of the rands, new emerging destinations and aggressive global competition.